Teacher, English as a Foreign Language

 Opportunities for career progression and promotion tend to be limited though a higher level qualification can help advance those looking for a long term career in the area to more senior levels such as director of studies.
 Those with business acumen can set up their own schools.

-Entry requirements and training
+Entry requirements

 In Ireland, to teach English at MEI-RELSA schools (commercial language schools), a minimum of a Level 7 qualification on the National Qualification Framework.

 Many MEI-RELSA schools provide teacher training courses, more commonly known as TEFL.
-These courses are fully accredited by the Irish Department of Education and the certificate is awarded by the Advisory Council for English Language Schools (ACELS).
+These courses are fully accredited by the Irish Department of Education and the certificate is awarded by the Advisory Council for English Language Schools (ACELS) .

 Specific degree subjects required